 You literally cannot dereference an Option without acknowledging the None case.

-go test -race is a great tool, but it’s a runtime detector, it only finds races that actually execute during your tests.
+go test -race is a great tool, but it’s a runtime detector, it only finds races that actually execute during testing.

 Mutating a map from two goroutines without a lock compiles fine in Go and only blows up in production under load.